enkodellc/blazorboilerplate/README.md

 - Minimal Javascript.
 Currently only using them for SignalR for the Forum.
 We may us components with JS in them but so far no Javascript has been written specifically for anything in the repository.

 # Live demo
 [Blazor Boilerplate](https://blazorboilerplate.com) - Kick the tires.
-The functionality grows every week.
+The functionality grows every week. *Note Firewall does block some foreign IP addresses.

 ## Prerequisites
 Don't know what Blazor is?
 Read [here](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-3.0)

 Complete all Blazor dependencies.

-- .NET Core 3.0 Preview 9 SDK SDK 3.0.0-preview9.19424.4
+- .NET Core 3.0 Preview 9 SDK SDK 3.0.0-rc1.19457.4
 - Visual Studio 2019 Preview  with the ASP.NET and web development workload selected.
-- The Blazor templates on the command-line: **dotnet new -i Microsoft.AspNetCore.Blazor.Templates::3.0.0-preview9.19424.4**
+- The Blazor templates on the command-line: **dotnet new -i Microsoft.AspNetCore.Blazor.Templates::3.0.0-rc1.19457.4**
-- For Entity Framework Core on the command-line tools: **dotnet tool install --global dotnet-ef --version 3.0.0-preview9.19424.4**
+- For Entity Framework Core on the command-line tools: **dotnet tool install --global dotnet-ef --version 3.0.0-rc1.19457.4**

 ### How to run
-1. Install **dotnet-sdk 3.0.0-preview9.19424.4** and the latest **Visual Studio 2019 Preview**.
+1. Install **dotnet-sdk 3.0.0-rc1.19457.4** and the latest **Visual Studio 2019 Preview**.
 2. Clone or download.
 3. Open the solution in Visual Studio and press F5.
 4. Create a user using the `Create Account` button in the login page or login if you have already created a user.